MedicalDataAnalysis/Heart_Disease-Wisconsin-/_Report/report.md

     <img src='/img/missingV.jpg' width=550/>

-  Missing value is '-9' or '0'.
-But we figure out that actual missing value is '?' or '-9'.
+  Missing value is `-9` or `0`.
+But we figure out that actual missing value is `?` or `-9`.
 When we eliminated patients with missing values, 67.5% of data were deleted.
 This was a huge loss, so we decided to preserve data by filling in the missing values with the average value of its feature computed from other patients.
-For example feature 'col' has -9 which is missing value we replaced as below.
+For example feature `col` has -9 which is missing value we replaced as below.

   ```
   'col'== '-9' or '?' to 'col'= avg value of (feature 'col')